 For years my heart condition kept me from being physically active like I wanted.
 It was suggested I try training my heart to improve its condition.
 Tired of the nagging pain I was determined to try.
 I got a gym membership, set goals to run small races, and started training and working to get my heart to listen to me.
 My training did not fix the pain but made it easier to work through.
 There were still moments where it was just easier to surrender – and sometimes I did.

 When some friends suggested we try tandem biking, I felt somewhat hesitant.
 My husband had been biking for years, and there was no way I could match his level of endurance.
-With an open mind, I agreed to a trial ride.
-To my surprise, I discovered new options in working through my pain.
+With an open mind, I agreed to a “trial” ride.
+I was surprised to discover new options in working through my pain.
 With my husband there to help carry the load, I could train my heart to do more than it had it years.

 I recently completed my first organized solo ride.
-To an experienced rider, my feat may not seem too impressive.
-But for me, I I felt I had conquered the world.
+To an experienced rider, this may not seem too impressive.
+But for me, I felt I had conquered the world.
 I learned determination, training, and preparation were essential in changing my heart.

 Changing our Heart

 Understandably, my heart condition has led to a bit of a fascination with the use of the word heart.
 The heart is often considered the brain behind our emotions, the desire behind our will.
-Training or changing our emotions or will reflect a change in our attitude or countenance.
+When we train or change our will, there is a reflected change in our attitude or countenance.
 The world would have us believe change is not necessary – the lie of settling for the mediocre rather than our best self.

-Overcoming the world is not one defining moment in a lifetime, but a lifetime of moments that define an eternity…It is not a global invasion but a private, personal battle, requiring hand-to-hand combat with our own internal foes.”
+Overcoming the world is not one defining moment in a lifetime, but a lifetime of moments that define an eternity…It is not a global invasion but a private, personal battle, requiring hand-to-hand combat with our own internal foes.”–Neil A. Anderson